 Pain Neuroscience Education for Medical Providers

 With high rates of chronic pain and the opioid epidemic, various strategies are being explored to help patients with chronic pain.
-In the last 20 years, pain neuroscience education (PNE) emerged in rehabilitation as an evidence-based, clinically applicable approach to help people with chronic pain.
+In the last 20 years, pain neuroscience education (PNE) emerged in rehabilitation as an evidence-based, clinically applicable approach to helping people with chronic pain.
 PNE aims to teach patients more about the underlying biology and physiology of their pain experience, using metaphors, examples, and images.
-To date, a dozen meta-analyses and systematic reviews have shown strong evidence for PNE to positively influence pain ratings, disability scores, limited movement, fear-avoidance, pain catastrophization, and healthcare utilization.
+A dozen meta-analyses and systematic reviews have shown strong evidence that PNE positively influences pain ratings, disability scores, limited movement, fear avoidance, pain catastrophization, and healthcare utilization.

-Additionally, when PNE is combined with behavioral and movement-based treatments (PNE+), it yields even superior results.
-PNE literature is now becoming commonplace in medical journals, and it is proposed that ideally, all healthcare providers would collectively use PNE to provide evidence-based, multidisciplinary care for people with chronic pain.
-First, this lecture aims to update medical providers on the evolution and evidence of PNE, to allow for a working knowledge of this emerging treatment.
+Additionally, combining PNE with behavioral and movement-based treatments (PNE+) yields even superior results.
+PNE literature is now becoming commonplace in medical journals, and it is proposed that, ideally, all healthcare providers would collectively use PNE to provide evidence-based, multidisciplinary care for people with chronic pain.
+First, this lecture aims to update medical providers on the evolution and evidence of PNE to allow for a working knowledge of this emerging treatment.
 Second, attendees will be taught ways to use and immediately implement PNE strategies in clinical care and build a more comprehensive relationship with rehabilitation providers using PNE and PNE+ with patients experiencing pain, especially chronic pain.